Building Permits & Inspections

 - Locate or relocate a manufactured or mobile home on a lot

-- Remodel or construct a deck
+- Build or Remodel a deck

 - Construct a swimming pool